 - The calories and points rise with the amount you use.

-These types of sprinkles are much like the sprays because serving size and moderation are key.
+These sprinkles are much like the sprays because serving size and moderation are key.
 (Remember this: Anything I sprinkle on should probably be measured.)

 7. Skip the Butter – 0 calories/0 points

 Is this even a thing?
 YES!
-Try adding spices to jazz up a food and leave out the butter all together.
+Add spices to jazz up a food and leave out the butter altogether.

 - Add flavor by using lemon or lemon juice.